Characters: Negima: Ala Alba Fighters

 - Broken Hero: Negi is an extremely kind and helpful little boy, but besides Parental Abandonment he has a traumatic Dark and Troubled Past where demons invaded his village and turned everyone to stone.
 Everyone was horrified to see his memories of said event, which worked exactly opposite to how it was supposed to.

-- The Call Knows Where You Live: His village is attacked because his mother's enemies found where he is and tried to kill him.
+- The Call Knows Where You Live: His village is attacked because his mother's enemies find where he is and tried to kill him.

 - Casual Danger Dialogue: While Yue's new classmates identify Negi as a criminal and are trying to beat him up, he dodges all their attacks and tries to reason with them "Erm, please could you..."
 Then he tosses them effortlessly while making them land on their feet and tries again.
 "If you could all just calm down, there's something I'd like to discuss".
 Negotiations fail and he blows off everyone else's clothes.